+Driving with Wet Brakes:

 Driving with wet brakes is dangerous.

 Increased stopping distance or the vehicle pulling to one side when braking could result in a serious accident.
 Light braking will indicate whether the brakes have been affected.
 Dry the brakes by driving very slowly and applying the brakes lightly until brake performance is normal.

-▼ Parking Brake
+▼Parking Brake